kissmetrics/km-support/_posts/2015-08-13-metric-groupings.md

 * **Last in Date Range**: Will group your users according to the last property value they received within the date range.

-* **Breakdown of each**: Will group your users according to the property value they had at the time of performing the metric’s event.
+* **Breakdown Over Time**: Will group your users according to the property value they had at the time of performing the metric’s event.
 This is the only grouping that makes it possible for one user to be counted across multiple property values.
 For the metrics "Total Value for Property" and "Average Value for Property", we’ll first need to distinguish between the segmented property value and the property value we are looking to calculate.
 We will refer to the segmented property value as `property value` and to the calculated value as `amount`.
 In this grouping, we’ll attribute the `amount` to the `property value` on the person at the time we received the `amount`.

 ## Example